GetWellClinic/ai-moa/docs/installation.md

 `git clone https://github.com/GetWellClinic/ai-moa.git`

+Checkout the branch you will be using.
+For example, git checkout dev-gwc

 ### 2. Create and Activate the Virtual Environment
 Create a Python virtual environment for the project.
 This step ensures that the dependencies are installed in an isolated environment and do not interfere with your system's Python environment.